 Getting your information

 You can get your information in the following ways:

 - We’ll post it to you using Special Delivery.

 - If you want to collect it from us in person please tell us you want to do this on your application.

-You should get information within forty days.
+You should get information within thirty days.
 We’ll tell you if we can’t do this.

 Making a complaint

 If you aren’t happy with how we handled your request to see your personal information , you can make a complaint following our complaints procedure.